Buch97/Search_Engine/README.md

 - ***-d*** or ***-c***: it sets disjunctive or conjunctive mode
 - ***-tfidf*** or ***-bm25***: it sets TFIDF or BM25 as scoring function
 - ***-10*** or ***-20***: it sets k paramter (how many results we want to see in the rank)
+- ***-daat*** or ***-maxScore***: it sets DAAT or MaxScore as scoring algorithm

-If no flags are specified, this module will work with disjunctive mode, TfIdf scoring function and it will show k=20 results.
+If no flags are specified, this module will work with disjunctive mode, DAAT algorithm, TfIdf scoring function and it will show k=20 results.